 The Fund approach identifies companies which are aligned to the UN Sustainable Development Goals.
 These goals are designed to address the world's major long-term challenges.
 These include binding elements such as climate change, growing social inequality, and unsustainable production and consumption.
 The Fund will invest in companies with minimum of 20% of their revenue, profit, capital or operating expenditure or research and development linked to the UN's SDGs.
-For companies classified in the benchmark as "Financials", alternative measures of materiality are used based on loans and customer base.
-The Fund will also invest up to 20% in SDG leaders.
+For companies classified in the benchmark as "Financials", alternative measures of materiality are used based on loans and customer base, details of which can be found in the abrdn Global Small & Mid-Cap SDG Horizons Equity Investment Approach.
+By investing across SDG Horizons the fund will seek opportunities in names contributing towards the SDGs across the value chain.
+As such, the Fund may also invest up to 40% in SDG Enablers.
+These are companies that are considered integral to supply chains that enable progressing towards the SDGs and meet the 20% materiality requirement, but their impact is not currently reliably measurable via their final product or service.

-Distinct company research notes for each stock in the Sustainable Development funds capture and formally document the SDG impact made by each company and the needs they meet across the SDG pillars:
+Distinct company research notes for each stock in the SDG funds capture and formally document the SDG impact made by each company and the needs they meet across the SDG pillars:

 - Circular economy

 - Sustainable energy

-- Food and agriculture
+- · Food and agriculture

 - Water and sanitation

 - · Health and social care

 - Financial inclusion

 - Sustainable real estate and infrastructure

 - Education and employment

 - SDG leader